 Supporting Commercial Specialists with computer work, therefore fluency in Microsoft Word, Excel, Outlook and the Internet is expected.
-Interns will learn to work with the U.S. Commercial Service's Client Tracking System (CTS), a global organizational database for U.S. clients and foreign buyers, to assist with client services and internal communications.
+Interns will learn to work with ITA Salesforce CRM (SFCRM), a best-in-class cloud based solution that helps ITA manage its client relationships globally.

 Performing an independent research project on the Italian economy as it affects U.S. trade interests.
 Working with the Commercial Officer, candidate will select a topic for independent research culminating in a written report, which may then be submitted to the Department of Commerce in Washington, DC, and/or U.S. business interests for dissemination.

 Providing logistical and administrative support when needed, i.e., answering routine commercial inquiries from American and Italian companies, filing, data entry, and copy work.